 Federal regulations mandate that institutions have written policies and procedures.
-Beyond the federal requirement, there are many benefits to having a written document outlining financial aid office policies and procedures: 1) for distribution to appropriate individuals outside the Financial Aid and Scholarship Office for the purpose of informing and fostering an understanding of the complexity and operation of the Financial Aid and Scholarship Office, 2) for Financial Aid and Scholarship Office staff as a referral guide to assist in maintaining consistency in the problem-solving process, and 3) as an important component of a comprehensive training program.
+Beyond the federal requirement, there are many benefits to having a written document outlining financial aid office policies and procedures: 1) for distribution to appropriate individuals outside the Financial Aid and Scholarship Office for the purpose of informing and fostering an understanding of the complexity and operation of the Financial Aid and Scholarship Office staff as a referral guide to assist in maintaining consistency in the problem-solving process, and 3) as an important component of a comprehensive training program.